Perry Trimper

 Perry Trimper is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2015 provincial election, 2019 and 2021 provincial elections.
-He represents the electoral district of Lake Melville as a Liberal.
+He represented the electoral district of Lake Melville as a Liberal until 2025.
 Trimper worked for 30 years in northern resource development and wildlife ecology in Canada and Russia.
-As a Principal Scientist with Jacques Whitford and later Stantec, he was involved with numerous environmental research and assessment projects in Labrador.
+As a principal scientist with Jacques Whitford and later Stantec, he was involved with numerous environmental research and assessment projects in Labrador.

 Politics

-Government Caucus (2015–2020)
+Government caucus (2015–2020)

-Following the 2015 provincial election, Trimper was appointed to the Executive Council of Newfoundland and Labrador as Minister of Environment and Conservation.
-As part of a government structure change in February 2017, Trimper was appointed Minister for Service NL while retaining responsibility for Francophone Affairs and Climate Change.
-Notable legislation enacted during his time as Minister included the first provincial bill dealing with climate change (Bill 34) and tougher penalties related to impaired driving (Bill 68).
+Following the 2015 provincial election, Trimper was appointed to the Executive Council of Newfoundland and Labrador as minister of environment and conservation.
+As part of a government structure change in February 2017, Trimper was appointed minister for Service NL while retaining responsibility for Francophone Affairs and Climate Change.
+Notable legislation enacted during his time as minister included the first provincial bill dealing with climate change (Bill 34) and tougher penalties related to impaired driving (Bill 68).
 He was dropped from cabinet on July 31, 2017 and proposed by Premier Dwight Ball as a candidate for Speaker of the House of Assembly to replace Tom Osborne.
 Trimper was elected as the 44th Speaker in a special August 2017 sitting of the Assembly defeating fellow Liberal Pam Parsons.
 He was the province's first Speaker from a Labrador district.

 As an emissary of the House of Assembly, Speaker Trimper travelled with a senior official, Larry Weatherbie, to Turkey in early 2018.
 Working through diplomatic channels, the delegation was able to secure permission to finally establish a monument to the Royal Newfoundland Regiment at the First World War Battlefield in Gallipoli.
 Closer to home, Trimper initiated bilateral relations with the Assemblée nationale du Québec.
 He oversaw the legislature during a harassment scandal between MHAs that led to a new workplace policy and legislative changes.

 He was re-elected in the 2019 provincial election whereupon he continued uncontested as the Speaker.
 Trimper re-entered cabinet on September 6, 2019 as Minister of Municipal Affairs and the Environment.
 Trimper resigned from cabinet on September 13, 2019 after comments critical of the Innu Nation were left on the voicemail of an Innu Nation staffer and publicly revealed.
 He attempted to regain his position of Speaker of the Assembly following the convening of the fall 2019 session but was defeated by fellow Liberal MHA Scott Reid.

-On August 21, 2020, Trimper was appointed as Parliamentary Secretary to the Minister of Education and the Minister of Finance as well as Special Advisor to the Premier on Climate Change.
+On August 21, 2020, Trimper was appointed as parliamentary secretary to the minister of education and the minister of finance as well as special advisor to the premier on climate change.
 While serving as a back-bencher he led Private Member Resolutions on establishing a network of electric vehicle charge stations, achieving net zero emissions by 2050, increasing food self-sufficiency and reducing the prevalence of vaping in youth.